jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

 You can use rules to deny or allows traffic based on source IP, source Port, Destination IP, or Destination Port.
 Some people urge turning the firewall off because of complexity.
 I do not recommend this.
 If you are going to run a business, you need to understand what ports are open and why--opening them all is not a solution and could be a violation of laws regarding security and privacy.

+### Ubuntu UFW

+Ubuntu uses UFW (Uncomplicated Firewall).  https://help.ubuntu.com/community/UFW.

+### Firewalld

-Ubuntu uses UFW (Uncomplicated Firewall).
-Fedora uses firewalld.  https://help.ubuntu.com/community/UFW  https://firewalld.org/ fail2ban integration.
+Most other distributions using systemd have switched to firewalld as their main firewall interface.
+Fedora turns their firewall on by default.   uses firewalld. https://firewalld.org/ fail2ban integration.

 ## Chapter Conclusions and Review